01:146:447 ADVANCED NEUROBIOLOGY II

 Fundamentals of Neurobiology 01:146:245 and Fundamentals of Cell and Developmental Biology 01:146:270

 This course focuses on development and function of the nervous with an emphasis on diseases and disorders.
-It has 3 modules, each of which will be taught in separate modules: 1) neurodevelopment, demyelination, tumors and viral infections; 2) injury to the spinal cord and brain and repair; 3) sensory systems, neurotrophins and psychiatric disorders.
+It has 4 modules, which will be taught by two Professors: 1) neurodevelopment, demyelination, tumors and viral infections; 2) neurological disorders/diseases 3) injury to the spinal cord and brain and repair 4) clinical trials and future of spinal cord and brain trauma.

 Canvas site will be set up

 Master factual and conceptual knowledge in cell biology and neuroscience that will provide a solid foundation for success in advanced training and professional careers.